March 811: Gordon Lightfoot Racing

 After the Trois-Rivières race, Colin Bennett sold the March 811 RM05 to the Canadian team Gordon Lightfoot Racing.
 It started with John Graham in the last four races of the season.
 Graham finished all races.
 His best finish was eighth in the final race at Laguna Seca Raceway.

 1981 Season

 The car proved not very competitive, never reaching the points and often having difficulty in qualifying.
 The best result was a seventh-place finish with Derek Daly at the British Grand Prix.

 In addition to Daly, the car was entrusted to the Chilean Eliseo Salazar, who however was never able to qualify.
 Only one car entrusted to the Irish driver was lined up from the Spanish Grand Prix.

-The March team, unfortunately, finished the 1981 Formula One World Championship season with 0 points.
+The March team finished the 1981 Formula One World Championship season with 0 points.